 - First, you need she-man strength to pry off the dried-onto-the-counter bar soap.

 - Then, you must strategically place your arms and hands in an unnatural position in an effort to avoid getting your pajamas wet.

 - Once you get a good lather going with the bar, it goes back to its glue-like home on the counter so that it can be re-pried off again tomorrow.

 - You finish washing, rinsing, and drying, and then wonder why you bothered changing into your pajamas first since they’re thoroughly soaked – despite your puppeteer dance – and you have to change again.

 I don’t know if there’s any solution to the wet jammy issue.
 But today I can offer a simple tutorial for turning your favorite bar soap into homemade face wash, thus eliminating the stuck-to-the-counter-forever bar soap.

 Homemade Face Wash Supplies

-- 1 bar of your favorite goats milk soap (my brand recommendation, and why I recommend goats milk soap)
+- goat milk soap (my brand recommendation, and why I recommend goats milk soap)